Internet Addiction Disorder

 > social networks.

-Internet Addiction or Problem Use of the Internet
+Internet Addiction Disorder or Problematic Use of the Internet

 Technological development has revolutionized our way of being in the world.

 Internet addiction is defined as an impulse-control disorder that does not involve an intoxicating substance.
-That is, the inability of a person to control their use of technology resulting in feelings of frustration and functional impairment of daily activities.
+That is, the inability of a person to control their use of technology.
+Thus, resulting in feelings of frustration and functional impairment of daily activities.

 As a result of this massive access and fast progress of digital technologies, the way people use the Internet evolves to an “always online” mode.
 Laptops, tablets, smartphones, smart watches are among the most popular devices.